labs-ai-tools-for-devs

 MCP

 flag.
-Register prompts using git references or paths with the --register <ref>
+Then, register prompts via git ref or path with --register <ref>

 What is this?

-This is a simple Docker image that enables novel workflows by combining Dockerized Tools, Markdown, and your chosen LLM (Large Language Model).
+This is a simple Docker image which enables infinite possibilities for novel workflows by combining Dockerized Tools, Markdown, and the LLM of your choice.

-Markdown allows you to write complex workflows in files, which can be executed with your LLM in any environment thanks to Docker.
+Humans already speak it.
+So do LLM's.
+This software allows you to write complex workflows in markdown files, and then run them with your own LLM in your editor or terminal or any environment, thanks to Docker.

 Dockerized Tools